Vinovia: 20th century excavations

-A long-term program of excavation begun by the Bowes Museum for Durham County Council ran from 1976–1980, and then again from 1986–1988.
+A long-term program of excavation begun by the Bowes Museum for Durham County Council ran from 1976 to 1980, and then again from 1986 to 1988.
 It focused primarily upon the baths suite and the attached commandant's house, uncovering several phases of activity.
 The first was the construction of the original courtyard house presumably used by the commandant of the fort, built sometime after the middle of the 4th century atop two previous smaller stone buildings, also presumably praetoria.
 It had attractive decor and was meant for a single occupant.
 Later, but also perhaps in the 4th century, a detached bath suite was built adjoining the house, necessitating the demolition of part of the earlier building.
 It had three rooms: a warm room, a hot room, and a hot room with two plunge baths.
 The excavators understood this bath building to be for the use of the commandant only.
 Still later, the house seems to have lost its singular occupant.
 Rooms were subdivided and several self-contained units were created in what was originally a large house.
 The baths received a flagstone court, a triple-arched gateway, and a small anteroom, and it is suggested that the reorganisation of both structures meant the baths were opened to the entire regiment at the fort.
 A coin of the usurper Magnentius, minted between 350 and 360, may provide a terminus post quem for these renovations.
 The baths and house then fell on rough times.
 Lack of maintenance of the baths can be seen archaeologically in the next period, and in the house, the rooms come to be used for industry, including blacksmithing, lime slaking, and animal butchery.
 A midden dug in a channel around most of the building held a great deal of animal bones and debris.
 Finally, the collapse of a few walls and part of the roof of the baths seems to have heralded the end for the complex some time in the post-Roman period.
 However, the entire fort seems to have been used as a cemetery from the mid-6th to the 11th centuries.
 A Saxon woman was found buried in the rubble caused by the roof collapse.